-They say that when you marry someone you marry their entire family.
+They say that when you marry someone, you marry their entire family.
 There’s a lot of truth in that.
-In reality, you don’t just have to deal with parent-in-laws, there are sibling-in-laws, their respective spouses and children, grandparents, step parents, and ex-spouses too.
+In reality, you don’t just have to deal with parents-in-laws; there are siblings-in-laws, their respective spouses and children, grandparents, step-parents, and ex-spouses, too.

-For both my husband and I there were things that were normal and accepted in our own families that rubbed the other person the wrong way.
-We’ve come to realize that unless something is outright “wrong” (i.e. addictions, abuse, theft, etc), we need to accept the way our families are.
+For both my husband and I, there were things that were normal and acceptable in our own families that rubbed the other person the wrong way.
+We’ve come to realize that unless something is outright “wrong” (i.e., addictions, abuse, theft, etc.), we need to accept the way our families are.
 It’s easier to change my reaction than it is to change their behavior.
-There are customs, practices and traditions deeply embedded into each of our families.
-Your family has them too and you might not even be aware of them until our spouse points it out or you come into conflict with them.
+There are customs, practices, and traditions deeply embedded into each of our families.
+Your family has them too, and you might not even be aware of them until your spouse points it out or you come into conflict with them.
 Being aware that there are differences is step one.

 Here are five typical areas that require some extra understanding and negotiation:

 Family traditions — Is there an annual fishing trip the family goes on?
 How about birthdays and anniversaries?
-It’s important to find out what kind of traditions the family has and whether or not they still fit in married life.
-If there are a lot of traditions find out which ones hold the most significance both for your spouse and for the rest of the family.
+It’s important to find out what kind of traditions the family has and whether they still fit in married life.
+If there are a lot of traditions, find out which ones hold the most significance to both your spouse and the rest of your family.

 Expectations — Do they expect you to pay if you go out for dinner?
 Are the men expected to clean up if the ladies cooked?
 Is there an expectation that you will all attend the same church?

 Patterns of behavior — These can be the particularly irritating ones.
-Maybe your father in law always drinks after dinner that results in crude behavior.
-Or maybe your mother in law is a neat freak and is always trying to “help” you organize better.
+Maybe your father-in-law always drinks after dinner, resulting in crude behavior.
+Or perhaps your mother-in-law is a neat freak and is always trying to “help” you organize better.